stanley07/fantom/README.md

 IPFS: NFT metadata and images are stored on IPFS, ensuring decentralized and reliable access.

-Web3.js: The marketplace interacts with the Polygon blockchain using the Web3.js library.
+Web3.js: The marketplace interacts with the Mantle blockchain using the Web3.js library.

 Solidity: Smart contracts are written in Solidity, the programming language for Ethereum-based networks.